rikkijprince/rikkijprince.github.io/index.md

 <div style="text-align:center;">
   <br>
-  Come for a drive around and explore my short stories, novellas, novels, and collaboration works.<br>
+  If you like science-based literature, come for a drive around and explore my short stories, novellas, novels, and collaboration works.<br>
   <br>
   If you are an EFL student (learning English as a foreign language),
   <br>